TrailingStop/TT-Miner-beta/README.md

 ### TT-Miner -d 4 -t 16 -a FLEX -P ssl:\/\/KYLA-Wallet.WORKER:PASSWORD@eu.mpool.live:6486

 To run the FLEX algo you need at least a SKYLAKE CPU - or better.
 Unforunatley I could not run a test on hive since I do not have a CPU that is SKYLAKE class.
+AMD is also not tested.
+I got already an information that home ryzen5 works.

 Please note that this beta is not well tested - let me know if you have any issues.